Best and cheapest health insurance plans in Ohio

 Short-term health insurance plans in Ohio

 Short-term medical insurance can be a helpful option if you need a plan for a few months, such as if you're between jobs.
 Otherwise, it might make more sense to buy a regular health insurance plan from HealthCare.gov.
-With a regular plan, you'll usually get better coverage and can get subsidies because of your income to make plans affordable.
+With a regular plan, you will usually get better coverage and can get subsidies because of your income to make plans affordable.

 Pros of short-term health insurance plans in OH